liangjfblue/ljf_mysql_connector/README.md

 # ljf_mysql_connector

+v2.0 encapsulate a tiny mysql connector (TODO)

-A demo connect and query mysql by C API
+v1.0 A demo connect and query mysql by C API